Exploiting polarization dependence in two dimensional coherent spectroscopy: examples of Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$: Analysis

 We have taken out a factor of $1/2$ from each pseudospin operator, and have retained the definitions of the parameters in Eq. (\ref{eq:DO Hamiltonian rotated basis}) for clarity.
 The magnetisation operator in this new basis is:

 To evaluate $\chi^{(n)}_{\alpha,\text{alt}}$ or $\chi^{(n)}_{\beta,\text{alt}}$, we need to time evolve Eq. (\ref{eq:Integrable_magnetisation}) and evaluate the nested commutators in the Kubo formulae.
-Seeking the eigenmodes of the Hamiltonian, we can make use of a Jordan-Wigner transformation between our spin degrees of freedom and fermionic operators $\psi_j$:

-The $\psi_j$ obey the usual anticommutation relations.
-There is some subtlety regarding boundary conditions, as imposing periodic boundary conditions on the spins $\sigma^z_j$ imposes mixed boundary conditions on the fermion operators, with the boundary condition being anti-periodic in the even fermion parity sector, and periodic in the odd-sector.
-The ground state lies in the even parity sector, and since the magnetisation operator is quadratic in fermions [Eqs. (\ref{eq:Integrable_magnetisation})-(\ref{eq:JW_Transform_1})], we can limit ourselves to this subspace if we are working at zero temperature.
+For Eq. (\ref{eq:Integrable_Hamiltonian}), the fermionization procedure follows that given in \cite{wan19}, which we will only sketch here.
+One can map Eq. (\ref{eq:Integrable_Hamiltonian}) to a quadratic fermion Hamiltonian via the Jordan-Wigner transformation.
+This is then diagonalised using a suitable Bogoliubov transformation, with Bogoliubov fermions defined in terms of the Jordan-Wigner fermions as $c_k=\cos\frac{\phi_k}{2}\psi_k+i\sin\frac{\phi_k}{2}\psi^{\dagger}_{-k}$.
+The Hamiltonian is reduced to: